urban-fasel/FlexWingROM/README.md

 FlexWingROM is a matlab codebase that contains a fully parametrized wing model generator, a fluid-structure interaction solver, and three recent data-driven parametric reduced order modeling methods for flexible wings.

-### Parametrized wing model generator and fluid structure interaction simulation of flexible wings
+### Parametrized wing model generator and fluid structure interaction solver

 First, a flexible wing FSI model is generated that is coupling a finite element code with a 3D unsteady panel method.
 The wing design is fully parametrised and can be defined in [wingDesignAndSimParameters.m](/code/generateModel/wingDesignAndSimParameters.m) (e.g. the airfoil shape, the planform, the material properties, structural design, ...).
 The open source FE-code YetAnotherFEcode and parts of the Apame 3D panel code and XFOIL are used: